Virtual job fair for military service veterans this Thursday

 WHO: DAV and RecruitMilitary will host the Houston Virtual Career Fair for Veterans.

-WHAT: This is a free virtual hiring event for transitioning military personnel, veterans, National Guard members, Reserve members and military spouses.
+WHAT: DAV RecruitMilitary Houston Virtual Career Fair for Veterans.
+This is a free virtual hiring event for transitioning military personnel, veterans, National Guard members, Reserve members and military spouses.

 WHEN: Thursday, September 24th from 11am to 3pm Central.